OffchainLabs/stylus-sdk-bf/README.md

 +[>>>->-[>->----<<<]>>]>.---.>+..+++.>>.<.>>---.<<<.+++.------.<-.>>+.
 ```

 The 8 symbols seen in the above constitute the entirety of the Bf programming language.
 Because their operations simulate a [Turing Machine][Turing], Bf can be used to write any computable function.
-That is, anything you can do in C, Rust, etc, you can do in Bf -- if you can figure out how to write it!
+That is, anything you can do in C, Rust, etc, you can do in Bf &mdash; if you can figure out how to write it!

 For better or worse, this repo includes a Bf-to-WebAssembly compiler, which allows Bf programs to run at near-native speeds on Arbitrum chains.
 The symbols are interpreted as follows.